Kazan Wildland Provincial Park

 Kazan Wildland Provincial Park is a wildland provincial park in northern Alberta, Canada.
 It was established on 14 May 2018 and is a large park with an area of 659397 ha.
 This park contains large lakes, sand deposits, wetlands and bedrock outcrops.
-Also, it's said to have found rare plants on the unique south facing grasslands.
+It is reported to contain rare plants within its unique south facing grasslands.

 As of January 2023, Kazan is the largest park under Alberta provincial authority (Banff, Jasper, and Wood Buffalo National Parks are larger but are under federal authority).
 The park was initiated by and is contained in the Lower Athabasca Regional Plan Land Use Framework in August 2012.
 Two smaller parks, La Butte Creek and Colin-Cornwall Lakes Wildland Provincial Parks, were disestablished and incorporated into Kazan.

 Location

 The park is located in the far northeast corner of the province within the Regional Municipality of Wood Buffalo; to the north is Northwest Territories and east is Saskatchewan.
 It encompasses the majority of lands north of Lake Athabasca and east of Wood Buffalo National Park with Slave River and Rivière des Rochers forming the western boundary.

 Kazan is one of the most remote Wildland Parks in the province and it is only accessible by aircraft.
 Aircraft landing in the park requires authorization from Alberta Parks.
 Only helicopters and floatplanes are able to land in the park.